-Diocesan Policy on Loans to a PCC or deanery related entity e.g. CIC or CIO
+Diocesan Policy on Loans to PCCs and deanery related entities

 Status

 This policy updates the Diocesan Policy on Loans to PCCs which was last updated on 17 July 2017.

 Introduction

 The diocese is approached from time to time by PCCs wishing to undertake capital or missional projects for which they require a loan to provide the necessary liquidity to enable the project to go ahead.
 With more emphasis being focused on deanery-led activities, a range of related entities such as Community Interest Companies (CICs) and Community Interest Organisations (CIOs) are being formed to finance and manage those activities.